-George Pitcher is a partner in the Portland office of Lewis Brisbois with a focus on products liability, professional liability, and commercial litigation.
-Mr. Pitcher also acts as both national and local counsel to defendants in asbestos litigation.
+George Pitcher is a partner in the Portland office of Lewis Brisbois and is a vice-chair of the Asbestos Litigation Practice.
+Mr. Pitcher also focuses on products liability, professional liability, and commercial litigation.
+He acts as both national and local counsel to defendants in asbestos litigation.

 Mr. Pitcher currently serves as president of the Oregon Association of Defense counsel, and he has been on the board of directors for the OADC since 2013.